quickapps/docs/en/developers/core-libraries.rst

     // returns: MySuperPlugin

-Package names must follow the "author/app-name" pattern, there are two "especial" composer's package names which are handled differently:
+Package names must follow the "author/app-name" pattern, there are two "especial" composer’s package names which are handled differently:

 -  ``php``: Will return "**PHP**\ "
 -  ``quickapps/cms``: Will return "**QUICKAPPS**\ "